Arroz Con Leche Recipe

 All the young people in my big, fat, Cuban family seem to be getting married all of a sudden.
 I think there’s something in the water.

-My nephew, Michael got married in Miami last summer (which gave us an excuse to GO to Miami, but that’s not important right now) and now there are two more weddings coming up, one in February and one in March.
+My nephew, Michael got married last summer (which gave us an excuse to GO to Miami, but that’s not important right now) and now there are two more weddings coming up, one in February and one in March.

 What do the weddings in my family have to do with Cuban food recipes, you may ask?